hsaghir/hsaghir.github.io/src/content/posts/2026-04-21-pyramid-principle-writing.md

 coverAlt: "The Great Pyramid of Khufu at Giza against a clear sky."
 ---

-> **Note (2026):** I drafted this in 2017 after reading Barbara Minto's
+> I first came across the pyramid principle in Barbara Minto's book
-> *The Pyramid Principle* and kept coming back to it every time a piece of
+> years ago, and keep coming back to it every time a piece of writing
-> writing felt stuck.
+> feels stuck.
 It's the single most useful structural trick I know,
 > and it's aged better than almost anything else in my notes.

 Most unclear writing isn't unclear at the *sentence* level.
 It's unclear